anvilproject/anvil-portal/content/learn/learn.md

 As mentioned above workspace permissions control if you can read, modify, or launch a workspace.

-When you have access to a workspace you may be an “Owner”, “Writer” or “Reader”.
-You may also have “Can Share’ or “Can Compute permissions depending on your role and the permissions you were granted when the workspace was shared with you.
+When you have access to a workspace you may be an Owner, Writer or Reader.
+You may also have can-share or can-compute permissions depending on your role and the permissions you were granted when the workspace was shared with you.
 The possible workspace permissions are listed below by role.

 Role | Can Read  | Can Modify | Can Compute | Can Share
 -- | -- -- | -- -- | -- -- | --